healthety/observer/README.md

 ## Usage

-Change the limits at the beginning of main.js to your needs and run the client with:
+Configure the limits and the socket endpoint at the beginning of main.js to your needs and run the client with:

     $ ./main.js